hananeouhammouch/MlOps-AzureML/README.md

  **Step 6: Consume the Model Endpoints**

-  1. Where we modify a provided endpoints.py by adding the scoring_uri and the key to match what was generated after the deployment
+  1. Where we start by modifying a provided endpoints.py by adding the scoring_uri and the key to match what was generated after the deployment

+  *Figure 13 : endpoint.py*
    ![EndPoint-file](EndPoint-file.PNG " EndPoint-file")

   2. To finally run the endpoints.py to interact with the trained model

+  *Figure 14 : Interaction with the model using endpoint.py*
    ![endpoints-result](endpoints-result.PNG " endpoints-result")

    **Step 7: Create, Publish and Consume a Pipeline to automate all these previous steps in one python SDK**